The K.I.S.S. Way to Embed Videos in WordPress

 May of our new WP Courseware users purchase our learning management system plugin as a way to gain complete control of their online training environment.

 Sometimes they’re simply fed up with sharing their profits with online course marketplaces like Udemy.
-Other times they’re transitioning from a hosted service like Teachable or Thinkific so they can keep their online course offerings in-house along with the other components of their blog or business.
+Other times they’re transitioning from a hosted service like Teachable or Thinkiffic so they can keep their online course content in-house along with the other components of their blog or business.

 In any event, many of our new WP Courseware customers are also new to WordPress.
 And while WordPress is an incredibly powerful CMS for building your own website, it does have a bit of a learning curve.